KaburaJ/Booking-App/README.md

                   )),
    ```

-This code creates a new Container widget with some padding, a background color, a border radius, and a single child widget (a Text widget).
+A new `Container` widget with some `padding`, a `background color`, a `border radius`, and a single child widget (a `Text` widget) is then constructed.
 </br>
-The padding property specifies the amount of space that should be added inside the container.
-The EdgeInsets.symmetric method creates an EdgeInsets object with symmetrical vertical and horizontal padding.
-The vertical padding is determined by the value returned by AppLayout.getWidth(15) and the horizontal padding is determined by the value returned by AppLayout.getHeight(15).
-It's not clear from this code what these methods do, but it's possible that they take a value in pixels or some other unit of measure and return a value that represents some sort of width or height in pixels.
+The `padding` property specifies the amount of space that should be added inside the container.
+The `EdgeInsets.symmetric` method creates an EdgeInsets object with symmetrical vertical and horizontal padding.
+The `vertical` padding is determined by the value returned by `AppLayout.getWidth(15)` and the `horizontal` padding is determined by the value returned by `AppLayout.getHeight(15)`.
 </br>
-The decoration property specifies a background color and a border radius for the container.
-The background color is specified using a 32-bit hexadecimal value (0xff7e1154), which represents a reddish purple color.
-The border radius is determined by the value returned by AppLayout.getWidth(10).
-This value is passed to the BorderRadius.circular method, which creates a border radius with a circular shape.
+The `decoration` property specifies a `background color` and a `border radius` for the container.
+The `background color` is specified using a 32-bit hexadecimal value (0xff7e1154), which represents a reddish purple color.
+The `border radius` is determined by the value returned by `AppLayout.getWidth(10)`.
+This value is passed to the `BorderRadius.circular` method, which creates a border radius with a circular shape.
 </br>
-The child property specifies a single child widget for the container, which is a Text widget that displays the text "find games" in white.
-The style property specifies the text style for the Text widget, which appears to be a copy of the Styles.textStyle object with the color set to white.
+The `child` property specifies a single child widget for the `container`, which is a `Text` widget that displays the text "find games" in white.
+The `style` property specifies the `text style` for the `Text` widget, which is a `copy` of the `Styles.textStyle` object with the color set to white.

 ## Outcome